Snot (band): Second reunion (2014–2015)

+Third reunion (2024–present)

 On September 29, 2024, after ten years of relative inactivity, Doling teased the return of Snot.
 The return was officially announced in November, with Mayo returning and a then unknown singer.
 The singer was announced to not be either Vext or Bensley.
 Andy Knapp was formally introduced as the new singer, with his first show with the band on January 17, 2025.

 On April 25, 2025, Mayo left the band again ahead of their upcoming US tour to spend time with his family.
-Doc Coyle of God Forbid and formerly of Bad Wolves will step in for the upcoming shows.
+Doc Coyle formerly of God Forbid and Bad Wolves will step in for the upcoming shows.
 On May 15, the band announced that former Godsmack drummer Shannon Larkin would fill in for Miller during their performance at that year's Welcome to Rockville, due to the latter touring with Bad Religion in Spain at the time.
 In July 2025, it was announced that Snot had entered the studio to begin recording new music under producer Chris Collier.
+As of May, 2026, they have completed 8 songs for their upcoming album.